ananda-kshitij/memory-wiki/README.md

 Three options were considered:
 - **Synchronous processing** — process the transcript inline during the POST request and return the result.
 Simple, but a 10-second LLM call blocks the HTTP connection and makes the API fragile under load.
 - **External message queue (SQS, RabbitMQ, etc.)** — reliable and scalable, but introduces a new infrastructure dependency that complicates local setup and deployment.
-- **DB-backed polling worker** ✓ — a background goroutine polls for `pending` transcripts using `SELECT ...
+- **DB-backed polling worker** (Selected)  — a background goroutine polls for `pending` transcripts using `SELECT ...
 FOR UPDATE SKIP LOCKED`, which prevents two workers from claiming the same job.
 Status fields (`pending → processing → done | failed`) are queryable via the GET endpoint, so callers can poll progress without a separate notification mechanism.
 No extra infrastructure beyond Postgres.

 ---